 On the "Lena Horne and Sheriff Clark" line, there is a footnote:

 *Note: This line may be changed to take advantage of current events.
-In Boston, for example, it became:
+In

 "See Gerry Studds and Jerry Falwell dancing cheek to cheek."